MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/on-prem-upgrade.md

 ### Configure-On-Premises-Upgrade.ps1 usage

 > [!Important]
-> This script is only meant to be run from a Onebox VHD environment!
+> This script is only meant to be run from a Onebox VHD environment.
 >
 > The script requires that you pass at least the DatabaseName parameter.
 If you don't pass it, the script will automatically request it.